rohanmaniwade/simpleThesis-typst/simple-thesis/main.typ

 $ S R S _ a (f_0, ζ) = max_t | a_{abs}(t; f_0, ζ) | $

 Here, $a_{abs}(t)$ denotes the absolute acceleration of the mass, which is the sum of base acceleration and the relative component, for the oscillator tuned to $f_0$ at damping ζ under the given shock input.
 The spectrum is computed by filtering the input through a bank of SDOF filters that span the frequency range of interest and by recording the peak value for each filter @lalanne2010mechanicalvol.
-We adopt the maximax SRS convention, meaning the peak of peak values across events @lalanne2010mechanicalvol.
+The maximax SRS convention is adopted, meaning the peak of peak values across events @lalanne2010mechanicalvol.

 == Difference between Extreme Response Spectrum and Shock Response Spectrum